-Sinemorets is a small but gorgeous sea resort in the very southeastern part of Bulgaria.
+Sinemorets is a small but gorgeous seaside resort in the very southeastern part of Bulgaria.
 It lies at the mouth of the Veleka river, just around 15 km from the Turkish border.
 The river forms a stunning, lagoon-type beach before it flows into the Black Sea.
 It is a very unique place where you can swim in the sea and a river just a few meters apart, surrounded by pure nature.

 During the socialist era, access to the border zone area was not allowed for citizens.
 Since then, Sinemorets became a rapidly developing sea resort with more and more visitors every year.
 However, because of its remoteness and long-lasting isolation, even Bulgarians have been discovering it quite slowly.
 Despite the recent growth, the amount of tourists is still very low compared to other, larger resorts.